Understanding Expressivity of GNN in Rule Learning: Experiment

 \subsection{Experiments on synthetic datasets}

-We generate three KGs based on the relations in Figure~\ref{fig:example-relation} to validate our theory on logical expressiveness and verify that EL-GNN can improve the empirical performance of KG reasoning.
-In this section, we use CompGCN, NBFNet and NBFNet with Algorithm~\ref{alg:labeling} to evaluate ERA-GNN, QL-GNN and EL-GNN, respectively.
-Similar to \citet{sadeghian2019drum,zhu2021neural}, we use the filtered ranking metric Hit@1 for evaluation.
-This metric measures the proportion of correctly predicting the target tail entity, with larger values indicating better performance.
-We report the testing Hit@1 performance of ERA-GNN, QL-GNN and EL-GNN on three synthetic KGs.
-The hyperparameters of all methods in this section are automatically tuned with the hyperparameter tuning library Ray~\cite{liaw2018tune} by validation Hit@1 performance.
+We generate six KGs based on rule structures in Figure~\ref{fig:example}, \ref{fig:sec5}, \ref{app:fig:more-rules} to validate our theory on expressivity and verify the improved performance of EL-GNN.
+These rule structures are either analyzed in the previous sections, or representative for evaluating GNN's ability for learning rule structures.
+We evaluate R-GCN, CompGCN, RED-GNN, NBFNet, EL-RED-GNN, and EL-NBFNet (using RED-GNN/NBFNet as backbone with Algorithm~\ref{alg:labeling}).
+Our evaluation metric is prediction \textit{Accuracy} which measures how well a rule structure is learned.
+We report testing accuracy of classical methods, QL-GNN, and EL-GNN on six synthetic graphs.
+Hyperparameters for all methods are automatically tuned with Ray~\citep{liaw2018tune} based on the validation accuracy.

-\paragraph{Dataset generation} Given a target relation, there are three steps to generate a dataset: \begin{enumerate} \item rule structure generation: generate specific rule structures according to those in Figure~\ref{fig:example-relation}; \item noisy structure generation: generate noisy structures to avoid GNN from learning naive logical rules; \item triplet completion: generate missing triplets according to the target rule structures. \end{enumerate} The triplets generated from target rule structures and noisy structures are used as known facts in KG, and the triplets with target relation are separated as training, validation and testing sets.
+\paragraph{Dataset generation} Given a target relation, there are three steps to generate a dataset: (1) rule structure generation: generate specific rule structures according to their definition; (2) noisy triplets generation: generate noisy triplets to avoid GNN from learning naive rule structures; (3) missing triplets completion: generate missing triplets based on the target rule structure because the noisy triplets generation step could add triplets satisfying the target rule structure.
+We use triplets generated from rule structure and noisy triplets generation steps as known triplets in graph.
+Triplets with the target relation are separated into training, validation, and testing sets.
+Our experimental setting differs slightly from previous works as all GNNs in the experiments only perform message passing on the known triplets in the graph.
+This setup is reasonable and allows for evaluating the performance of GNNs in learning rule structures because the presence of a triplet can be determined based on the known triplets in the graph, following the rule structure generation process.